wavefrontHQ/docs/pages/doc/alerts.md

 tags: [alerts, events]
 sidebar: doc_sidebar
 permalink: alerts.html
-summary: Learn how to view alerts and how alerts interact with events and trigger notifications.
+summary: Learn how to view alerts and how alerts trigger notifications and interact with events.
 ---

-An alert is a condition and set of targets to be notified when the condition evaluates to true or false for a specified period of time.
-You express [conditions](alerts_managing.html#condition) using [ts() expressions](query_language_getting_started.html) and operators.
+An alert defines the conditions under which metric values indicate a system problem and set of targets to be notified when the condition evaluates to true or false for a specified period of time.
+You express [conditions](alerts_managing.html#alert-properties) using [Wavefront Query Language expressions](query_language_getting_started.html).

-An alert is [fired](alerts_states_lifecycle.html) when a monitored metric reaches a value that indicates a problem.
+An alert [fires](alerts_states_lifecycle.html#when-alerts-fire) when a metric reaches a value that indicates a problem.

-To disable alert checking for a set of sources during a specific time window you can put them in a [maintenance window](maintenance_windows_managing.html) or [snooze](alerts_managing.html#snoozing-and-unsnoozing-alerts) the alert to disable alert checking for a fixed time window.
+To disable alert checking for a set of sources or alerts during a custom time window you can put them in a [maintenance window](maintenance_windows_managing.html) or [snooze](alerts_managing.html#snoozing-and-unsnoozing-alerts) alerts for a fixed time window.

 {% include shared/permissions.html entity="alerts" entitymgmt="Alert" %}